Donders-Institute/bidscoin/docs/preparation.rst

 Required source data structure
 ------------------------------

-BIDScoin requires that the source data input folder is organized according to a ``sub-identifier/[ses-identifier]/sessiondata`` structure (the ``ses-identifier`` subfolder is optional).
+BIDScoin requires that the source data input folder is organized according to a ``sub-identifier/[ses-identifier]/sessiondata`` structure (NB: the ``ses-identifier`` subfolder is optional).
 The ``sessiondata`` can have various formats, as shown in the following examples:

 1. **A 'seriesfolder' organization**.
 A series folder contains a single data type and are typically acquired in a single run -- a.k.a 'Series' in DICOM speak.
 This is how users receive their data from the (Siemens) scanners at the `DCCN <https://www.ru.nl/donders/>`__::